The Majesty of God

 God knew before the twins were born how they would respond to having one of their parents favour the other child over the other.
 God gave their parents a free will to choose to raise their children as they thought best, or to seek His face for His wisdom in how to deal with their children in the best way possible.

 Isaac set a wave of dysfunction in his family in motion by favouring Esau.
 Rebekah had a choice of asking God how to deal with that situation in a way that would be fair to both children, but she reacted in anger to Isaac, and to Esau, who lapped up his father's attention without any regard for his brother, even when he grew older and his awareness increased.

-I gather Esau wanted all the attention and admiration, and did not care if his brother got only the leftovers from both parents.
-I surmise that he deeply resented his mother, and God was a target for his resentment, as well, because He permitted that situation to exist.2 Thus, he despised his mother in his heart, though he was not overtly discourteous due to being taught by his father that he must treat his mother with respect, and he also gave lip service to God for his father's sake, but his heart was far from Him.
-It was centred on his own gratification.
+I gather that Esau wanted all the attention and admiration, and did not care if his brother got only bare leftovers from both parents.
+I surmise that he deeply resented his mother, and God was a target for his resentment, as well, because He permitted that situation to exist.3 Thus, he despised his mother in his heart, though he was not overtly discourteous due to being taught by his father that he must treat his mother with respect, and he also gave lip service to God for his father's sake, but his heart was far from Him.

 Jacob's response to his father's favouritism did not carry as heavy a load of resentment.
 He mourned it, but he was more humble than Esau, and recognized that he had weaknesses within himself and could not hope to succeed in life without God's help.
 He did not blame his father so much for favouring Esau, who was strong and fearless.
 Jacob knew that his brains were of value in leading a tribe, but a chief needed to be strong and fearless, too.